EgoMoose/rbx-viewport-window/README.md

 # rbx-viewport-window

-ViewportWindow provide developers with the tools to use viewport frames much like you'd use a window in real life.
+ViewportWindow provides developers with the tools to use viewport frames much like you'd use a window in real life.
 You can look into them and see a different space that is contained in a viewport frame.
 This can be used to do some neat stuff like non euclidean geometry.

 https://github.com/user-attachments/assets/82b6cc32-1532-4cbb-bde0-988699a1e150